fred0r/HLStatsX-Windmill-Theme/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Upgrade

-Download and overwrite all files in the sbpp-windmill-dashboard folder on your web server.
+Download and overwrite all files in the web folder on your web server.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Return to default
+## Return to default theme

 (soon)